 When running a design from the control console, this will be the main display.
 The design should appear in the top left corner and its name and the current speed and power settings on the top right.
 The position of the laser head relative to the workbed appears as the X (horizontal) and Y (vertical) coordinates.
-Note that these coordinates may not match the numbers used along the workbed's rulers.
 The Z coordinate shows the elevation of the workbed itself.
 Below them are the layers with notes about their separate speeds in mm/s and their maximum power as a % of your machine's rated power.
 The batch count on the lower left keeps track of the number of times the current design has been engraved in a single session.
 Like the button says, press START-PAUSE to start engraving your loaded pattern and to pause engraving when needed.